barny-dev/convent/lode/events.md

 ### Participant Joined (0x01)

 This event records when a participant joins a chat.
+The event uses utility functions from ByteString module for consistent binary encoding/decoding.
 Its binary format is:

 ```
 +---------------+------------------+----------------------+